 A Guide to Boiling Water Taps

 Have you been hearing about boiling water taps lately?
-Perfect for if you want to give your kitchen an upgrade, these taps are for you if you want to really streamline your countertops!
+Perfect for if you want to give your kitchen an upgrade, these taps are for you if you want to really streamline your countertops and bring ultimate convenience to your kitchen!

 Read more: Kitchen Tap Buying Guide

-There are a few different types of hot water taps:
+There are a few different types of hot water taps available to choose from:

-- Hot water only - they only dispense boiled water
+- Boiling water only - they only dispense filtered boiled water and are separate from your regular hot/cold tap

-- 4-in-1 taps - along with the above, they also give you the option of filtered water
+- 4-in-1 taps - along with the above, they also give you the option of filtered cold and boiling water

 So, why would you want to install a boiling water tap in your kitchen?